 The primary SOC view including HLGTs, HLTs and PTs can be used for standard tables (clinical trials and post-marketing data) and for cumulative summaries (post-marketing data).
 Line listings (both clinical and post-marketing data) can also be displayed by primary SOC and PT.
 Depending on the reason for the output, it might be beneficial to use the primary SOC and PT display; for large datasets, display by SOC and by grouping terms (HLGTs and HLTs) may be preferable.
 Figure 4 is an example of such an output.

 The Internationally Agreed Order of SOCs was developed for consistency irrespective of language or alphabet (see Figure 5).
-The SOC order was based upon the relative importance of each SOC in AR/AE reports.
-Use of the Internationally Agreed Order may be applicable to certain regulatory functions, e.g., the SPC guideline (see the MedDRA Introductory Guide and MedDRA ASCII files).
+The SOC order was based upon the relative importance of each SOC in AR/AE reports (see also the MedDRA Introductory Guide and MedDRA ASCII files).
+Use of the Internationally Agreed Order may be applicable to certain regulatory functions, e.g., the Summary of Product Characteristics guideline.
 Organisations that share data should agree on the order of SOCs when preparing data for presentation.

 Data displays in tables or in graphical presentations may facilitate understanding by the viewer.
 Figures 6, 7 and 8 are examples of such displays.